 The definitive biography of the Arsenal, France and Barcelona legend

+Thierry Henry – gifted, charismatic and a genuinely world-class footballer – has passed into Arsenal legend as the hero of a team that finally ended Manchester United’s dominance.
 But as he approached the autumn of his career, Thierry’s crown began to slip – from the infamous ‘Hand of Gaul’ incident to a dismal World Cup 2010 campaign.
-Suddenly, for the first time, a player who Arsène Wenger once dubbed ‘the greatest striker ever’ was not universally loved and admired.
-A man who had spent his career at the very top of the game, began to learn how lonely such a position could be.
+Suddenly, a player who Arsene Wenger once dubbed ‘the greatest striker ever’, a man who had spent his career at the very top of the game, began to learn how lonely such a position could be.

 Drawing from numerous interviews and impeccable sources, as well as his own observations over the course of Henry’s entire career, award-winning author Philippe Auclair has produced the most complete portrait of the Arsenal hero ever to be written.
 Clear-eyed, lyrical and passionately argued, Thierry Henry: Lonely at the Top is as raw, shocking and thought-provoking as it is celebratory of Henry’s outstanding flair and talent.

 ‘Superb . . . a thoroughly recommended read’ James Olley, Evening Standard

 ‘Illuminated by finely turned phrases and vivid insights’ Richard Williams, Guardian Sports Books of the Year